migafgarcia/programming-challenges/README.md

-# programming-challenges
+# Programming Challenges

-My solutions to various programming challenges around the web, such as [Codingame](https://www.codingame.com/) and [/r/dailyprogrammer](https://www.reddit.com/r/dailyprogrammer/)
+My solutions to various programming challenges around the web, such as [Codingame](https://www.codingame.com/) and [/r/dailyprogrammer](https://www.reddit.com/r/dailyprogrammer/).
+They're probably not the most efficient, but they work and the objective is learning and having fun coding.

 ## Solved challenges